© 2018 GetSetNorth

 As it is our intention to encourage all participants to complete their challenge there are no enforced cut off times for the event.
 However, after the following times the medical director, referee and safety officer will assess the ability of the competitor to complete the course and it may be necessary to remove the competitor in the interests of their health and safety and for the sanity of our marshals.

-Prize giving will take place at the Finish area in front of the pavilion in the afternoon once most competitors have completed their event, which is expected to be about 11.00m.
+Prize giving will take place at the Finish area in front of the transition once most competitors have completed their event, which is expected to be about 10.00am.
 There will be trophies for male and female age category winners (1st places only) and overall 1st, 2nd and 3rd prize winners in each of the 3 distances.
 If you are expecting a trophy you must be present at the presentations to receive your trophy.

 Race Appeals Process